junyanz/iGAN/README.md

 sudo pip install dominate
 ```
 * GPU + CUDA + CUDNN:
 The code is tested on GTX Titan X + CUDA 7.5 + CUDNN 5.1.
 Here are the tutorials on how to install [CUDA](http://www.r-tutor.com/gpu-computing/cuda-installation/cuda7.5-ubuntu) and [CUDNN](http://askubuntu.com/questions/767269/how-can-i-install-cudnn-on-ubuntu-16-04).
-A decent GPU is required to run the system at near real-time.
-If you run the program on a gpu server, you need to use a remote desktop software (e.g. VNC).
+A decent GPU is required to run the system at real-time. [**Warning**] If you run the program on a gpu server, you need to use a remote desktop software (e.g. VNC), which may introduce display artifacts and latency problem.

 ## Pre-trained models:
-Download the theano [DCGAN](https://github.com/Newmu/dcgan_code) model (e.g. outdoor_64).
-Before using our system ,please check out the random real images vs. DCGAN generated samples to see which kinds of images that a model can produce.
+Download the theano DCGAN model (e.g. outdoor_64.dcgan_theano).
+Before using our system, please check out the random real images vs. DCGAN generated samples to see which kinds of images that a model can produce.

 ``` bash
 bash ./models/scripts/download_dcgan_model.sh outdoor_64.dcgan_theano